gpustack/gguf-parser-go/cmd/gguf-parser/README.md

    --ms-lora-file value [ --ms-lora-file value ]                      LoRA adapter file below the "--ms-repo".
    --ms-mmproj-file value                                             Multimodal projector file below the "--ms-repo".
    --ms-repo value                                                    Repository of ModelScope which the GGUF file store for the main model, e.g. "qwen/Qwen1.5-7B-Chat-GGUF", works with "--ms-file".
    --ms-token value                                                   Git access token of ModelScope, optional, works with "--ms-repo/--ms-file" pair or "--ms-draft-repo/--ms-draft-file" pair.
-See https://modelscope.cn/my/myaccesstoken.
+See https://modelscope.cn/my/myaccesstoken. [$HF_TOKEN, $MS_TOKEN]
    --ms-upscale-file value                                            Model file below the "--ms-upscale-repo", optional.
    --ms-upscale-repo value                                            Repository of ModelScope which the GGUF file store for the Upscale model, optional, works with "--ms-upscale-file".